sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/get-started/sb-howto.md

 ### Step 4: Disable Secure Boot

 Disable secure boot on your test system.
-For a VM under QEMU using OVMF:
+For a VM under QEMU using OVMF, run:

 ```bash
 sudo systemctl reboot --firmware-setup